 You`ll be surprised to learn that sales and R&I staff sometimes make “parallel arrangements” with the customer, in which the dealer lends the customer a small amount of money to grant the loan and close the deal.
 Your first reaction might be, “But it doesn`t happen at my dealership,” and while we hope it`s true, it happens more often than it should.
 In addition, these “ancillary agreements” could violate the assurances given by the customer when signing the purchase and sale contract.
 For example, the Reynolds and Reynolds Massachusetts Standard Form Motor Vehicle Purchase Agreement (“P&S”) states that “Buyer represents and warrants that no loan other than the foregoing has been granted to Buyer by Dealer.”
 If your employees enter into “sub-agreements” with the customer, your dealer will grant the customer a “loan” in violation of the P&S. As soon as you enter into an “ancillary agreement” regarding the extension of the loan, this “representation” of the customer in the P&S is no longer correct.
-The fact that the ancillary agreement is hidden from third parties does not necessarily mean that the third parties are deceived.
-It may be justified to enter into a secret ancillary agreement where the agreement is necessary to protect a trade secret, intellectual property or staff privacy. “[But] even if there are legitimate needs for confidentiality or interests for confidentiality, are secret agreements still necessary to protect those legitimate interests from secrecy?”
-Cohen proposed that the main agreement could, in some cases, declare that it is dealing with a confidential matter without disclosing the confidential information itself, for example.
-B when an employee signs a contract not to disclose trade secrets.
-Alternatively, the main agreement itself could be secret or relevant parties could be blacked out if the main agreement is shown to third parties who have an interest in the non-confidential parties also have broader implications for contract law and contract theory, Cohen argued.
-Ancillary agreements involve the entire contractual paradigm that exists in contract theory, Cohen said, because ancillary agreements are a deliberate attempt to render the main contract incomplete.
+The fact that the ancillary contract remains hidden from third parties does not necessarily mean that third parties are deceived.
+It may be justified to enter into a secret supplementary agreement if the agreement is necessary to protect a trade secret, intellectual property or employee privacy. “[But] even if there are legitimate needs for confidentiality or interests for confidentiality, are secret agreements still necessary to protect those legitimate interests from secrecy?”
+Cohen suggested that, in some cases, the main agreement could stipulate that this is a confidential matter without, for example, disclosing the confidential information itself.
+B, when an employee signs a trade secret disclosure agreement.
+Alternatively, the main agreement itself could be secret or the parties involved could be obscured if the main agreement is shown to third parties who have an interest in the non-confidential parts, which also has broader implications for contract law and contract theory, Cohen argued.
+Collateral agreements are about the entire contractual paradigm that exists in contract theory, Cohen said, because collateral agreements are a deliberate attempt to render the main contract incomplete.
 “There are many ways for contract theory to think about secondary agreements and the idea of contract as property.”
-He concluded by saying, “Sometimes we have to look side to see what`s right in front of us.”
-In addition, these “ancillary agreements” could contravene the assurances given by the customer when signing the purchase contract.
+He concluded, “Sometimes we have to look to the side to see what`s right in front of us.”
+In addition, these “ancillary agreements” could violate the assurances given by the customer when signing the purchase contract.